mozilla-l10n/styleguides/docs/cs/general.md

 * [Internetová jazyková příručka: Psaní výčtů](http://prirucka.ujc.cas.cz/?id=870)

+### Feature names

+Title case does not look natural for the Czech language.
+Even for product features, use lowercase, but obey the general grammatical rules.
+E.g. "With Tracking protection..." would be translated as "S ochranou proti sledování...".

+If you want to really emphasize the importance of the feature, you can use title case for the first word of its name in nominative and introduce it by a general word "funkce".
+The previous sentence would now look like "S funkcí Ochrana proti sledování...".
+But even here more natural wording "S funkcí ochrany proti sledování..." is preferred, with the feature name all in lowercase.

 ### User interface elements

 * **Titles** should be brief and precise.
 Unless necessary, it shouldn’t be a whole sentence.
 Capitalize the first letter of the first word only.